Armin-razaghnejad/pwa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.

+## Run As PWA App

+Connect your mobile device and development machine to the same local network (e.g., Wi-Fi).

+Find the local IP address of your development machine.

+Start your Angular development server by running `ng serve --host 0.0.0.0` to listen on all available network interfaces.

+On your mobile device, open a web browser and enter the IP address followed by the port number (e.g., http://192.168.0.10:4200) to access your Angular app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.